JonathanCass/batchmaker/README.md

 User Features.
 Logging in requires correct login and password.
 Default login is set as guest.
-Alert Confirmation upon login displays current user's handle and avatar.
+Confirmation upon login displaying current user's handle and avatar.
-Alert Error upon entering incorrect information.
+Attempting to login with incorrect information provides an alert error.
+Can create new users.
+When creating a new user the program will provide error alerts if login id exists or if necessary fields are left blank.

 Features to be added.

-Ability to add a new user.
-Ability on settings tab to change user's avatar and handle and bio.
+Ability on settings tab to change user's avatar, handle and bio.
-Add a tab to see all users with their bios and avatars and favorites recipes.
+Add a tab to see all users with their bios and avatars.
-Allow users to add personal notes, simple array added to recipe object indexed at user id with notes.
+Allow users to add personal notes to any recipe, simple array added to recipe object indexed at user id with notes.
 Add some tooltips.

 Known Bugs.